apache/skywalking/docs/en/concepts-and-designs/mal.md

 MAL provides tag manipulators to change(add/delete/update) tags and their values.

 #### K8s
-MAL support add specific Labels to the samples that collect from K8s metrics collectors.
+MAL supports using the metadata of k8s to manipulate the tags and their values.
-This feature need OAP Server has the authority to access the K8s's `API Server`.
+This feature requires OAP Server to have the authority to access the K8s's `API Server`.
 #### retagByK8sMeta
 `retagByK8sMeta(newLabelName, K8sRetagType, existingLabelName)`.
 Add a new tag to the sample family based on an existing label's value.
 Provide several internal converting types, including
 - K8sRetagType.Pod2Service